27 NCAC 01D .3106 STANDARDS FOR CONTINUED CERTIFICATION AS A SPECIALIST

-(1) Substantial Involvement - The specialist must demonstrate that, for each of the five years preceding application for continuing certification, he or she has had substantial involvement in the specialty as defined in Rule .3105(b) of this Subchapter.
+(a) Substantial Involvement - The specialist must demonstrate that, for each of the five years preceding application for continuing certification, he or she has had substantial involvement in the specialty as defined in Rule .3105(b) of this subchapter.

-(5) Lapse of Certification - Failure of a specialist to apply for continued certification in a timely fashion will result in a lapse of certification.
-Following such a lapse, recertification will require compliance with all requirements of Rule .3105 of this Subchapter, including the examination.
+(e) Lapse of Certification - Failure of a specialist to apply for continued certification in a timely fashion will result in a lapse of certification.
+Following such a lapse, recertification will require compliance with all requirements of Rule .3105 of this subchapter, including the examination.

-(6) Suspension or Revocation of Certification - If an applicant's certification has been suspended or revoked during the period of certification, the application shall be treated as if it were for initial certification under Rule .3105 of this Subchapter.
+(f) Suspension or Revocation of Certification - If an applicant's certification has been suspended or revoked during the period of certification, the application shall be treated as if it were for initial certification under Rule .3105 of this subchapter.